tobyokeke/tobyokeke/README.md

 #### Software developer

-Laravel, Angular, Vue.
 Follow me @tobydevs IG & Twitter.

-I architect, develop and scale web applications in Laravel (Php), Angular(Js) and Vue (Js).
-I write cross-platform mobile applications using Flutter (Dart).
-I've lead small teams and delivered projects using Test Driven Development / SCRUM methodology.
+I'm well versed in Laravel, PHP.

 I have worked with startups in very dynamic work environments and like exploring radical solutions or ideas.
 When work is done, i enjoy watching live bands and swimming.